ignc-research/arena-rosnav/docs/guide.md

-In this documentation we will guide you through the installation process and explain how to use arena-rosnav for simulation, training and evaluation.
+In this documentation we will guide you through the installation process and explain how to start a simulation and use arena-rosnav for training and evaluation of robot navigation.

 # Installation
 ## Set up Ubuntu in Windows (For Windows users only)